The deposit certificate

 • The address of the registered office of the company

-• The identity of the partners
+• The identity and distributions of the cash contributors

 💡 The certificate of deposit of funds should not be confused with the list of subscribers.
-The list of subscribers mentions all the contributions in kind and in cash made by each shareholder and indicates the number of shares received in return.

 Did this answer your question?